jfvilas/plugin-kwirth-metrics/docs/README.md

 1. A Backstage user searchs for an entity in the Backstage.
 2. In the entity page there will be a new tab named 'KWIRTHMETRICS'.
 3. When the user clicks on KWIRTHMETRICS the frontend plugin sends a request to the backend plugin asking for metrics information on several Kubernetes clusters.
+4. Next step is to identify the Kubernetes objects that match requested entity.
+As well as it occurs with other Backstage Kwirth plugins, Kwirth implements two strategies for getting the listo of kubernetes objects that match:
-4. The backend plugin sends requests to the Kwirth instances that are running on all the clusters previously added to Backstage (via app-config YAML).
-These requests ask for the following: *'Tell me all the pods that are labeled with a specific kubernetes-id label and do correspond with the entity I'm looking for'*.
+  - *Option 1*.
+Your catalog-info contains an annotation of this type: **backstage.io/kubernetes-id**.
+In this case, the Backstage Kwirth backend plugin sends requests to the Kwirth instances that are running inside all the clusters previously added to Backstage (via app-config YAML).
+These requests ask for the following: *'Tell me all the pods that are labeled with the kubernetes-id label and do correspond with the entity I'm looking for'*.
+In response to this query, each Kwirth instance answers with a list of pods and the namespaces where they are running.
+  - *Option 2*.
+Your catalog-info contains an annotation of this type: **backstage.io/kubernetes-label-selector**.
+In this case, the Backstage Kwirth backend plugin sends requests to the Kwirth instances that are running inside all the clusters previously added to Backstage (via app-config YAML).
+These requests ask for the following: *'Tell me all the pods whose labels match with the kubernetes-label-selector label selector*.
 In response to this query, each Kwirth instance answers with a list of pods and the namespaces where they are running.
 5. The backend plugin checks the permissions of the connected user and prunes the pods list removing the ones that the user has not access to.
 6. With the final pod list, the backend plugin sends requests to the Kwirth instances on the clusters asking for specific API Keys for streaming metrics and/or restarting Kubernetes objects.
 7. The backend plugin then asks for a metrics list, that is, a list of the metrics the Kubernetes cluster can offer (the ones managed by the kubelet)